 Amatey Doku, spokesperson for FFS and deputy president of the NUS, has said on the record before that as “an elected representative body of 600 student unions, NUS is calling for a people’s vote on the Brexit deal.’”
 However, Chetwynd-Cowieson vehemently denies this is an NUS-led campaign rather “it is from Student Unions from across the UK.
 So, everyone from Wales, Northern Ireland, England and Scotland, different unions, different sized memberships.”

 Adding that: “They think their members will be better served by having a ‘Peoples’ Vote’ on the terms of the Brexit deal.
 They have a mandate to do this, many of them have pro-remain policies at their unions, and they read the letter and they’ve taken very seriously what it says, and they all feel that their members are going to be served best with the membership benefits we get from the EU.”

 “They respect the initial vote, but this is a very different question that they’re asking.”

 The movements’ current strategy seems to be comprised of utilising social media- with an aesthetically pleasing campaign- to drum up support.
 As of yesterday student representatives, en masse, have been tweeting MP’s.

 Insofar as finding any tangible action by FFS, its open letter has been most striking thus far, reaching national newspapers across the nation such as, The Guardian, The Daily Mail and The Independent.

-With participation in marches and collaboration other similar movements like Chuka Umunna’s Open Britain, the closer to Brexit , campaign activity proportionally rises.
+With participation in marches and collaboration with similar movements like Chuka Umunna’s Open Britain, the closer to Brexit we are, campaign activity proportionally rises.
 A ‘People’s Vote’ march is planned on 23rd June which FFS will partake in, with other pro-EU movements.